PSAT2 - Amateur Radio Communications Transponders

 Launch Successful! at 0630z on 25 Jun 2019!
 See: SpaceX Rocket and Mission Summary

-OPS Normal: PSAT2 operations are nominal.
-All systems Operational.
-After a few weeks in APRS-to-Voice mode, it was switched to its new special DTMF-to-APRS mode for reporting Grid Squares (with voice response).
+OPS semi-Normal: PSAT2 operations are nominal on HF and UHF (PSK31 and SSTV), but the VHF transmitter failed in August 2020 due to a wiring error (4v XCVR connected to 5V bus).
+After an initial few weeks in APRS-to-Voice mode, it was switched to its new special DTMF-to-APRS mode for reporting Grid Squares (with voice response).
+Though that was lost on loss of the VHF transceiver.
 A nice 1.2 RPM tumble assures good volts and even heating and charging.
-PSK31, SSTV and DTMF-grids are enabled for users.
-Operations will continue in this mode for some time as we see how users use it.
+PSK31, and SSTV are enabled for users.
+Operations will continue in this mode as it is the default.

 User Station Software Configuration: